dapr/docs/daprdocs/content/en/reference/errors/_index.md

 ### Richer gRPC Error Model

 The richer error model enhances the standard model by providing additional context and details about the error.
-This model includes the standard error code and message, along with a Details section that can contain various types of information, such as ErrorInfo, ResourceInfo, and BadRequest details.
+This model includes the standard error code and message, along with a `Details` section that can contain various types of information, such as `ErrorInfo`, `ResourceInfo`, and `BadRequest` details.

 **Example of a Richer gRPC Error Response:**